RedChimera/IWD2EE/iwd2ee/IWD2EE_ReadMe.txt

 3. Looser Alignment Restrictions for Classes
 4. Spell Revisions
 5. Spell Focus Feats for All Schools
-6. Item Revisions
-7. Creature Revisions
-8. Better XP Progression
-9. More Interesting Alternative to the Palisade Quests
-10. Add Additional Ways to Progress Through Certain Areas
-11. Faster Wandering Village
-12. Faster Dragon's Eye
-13. Shorten the Dragon's Eye time loop questline to a single battle
-14. Add more scrolls to the game
-15. Revised Creature Immunities
-16. More Accurate Saving Throws for Enemies
-17. Revise Critical Hit Immunity
-18. Better Racial Enemies for Rangers
-19. Cosmetic Tweaks
-20. More Persuasion Options
-21. NPC Core
-22. NPCs start with experience
-23. New GUI
-24. Looping Main Theme
-25. Revised Battle Square
-26. Minor Damage Resistance for Armor and Shields
-27. Race Revisions
-28. Revise racial level adjustment/ECL
-29. Enemies give the same amount of experience regardless of the party's level
-30. Adjust encounter level-scaling
-31. Reduce enemy HP bonuses in Heart of Fury Mode
-32. Reduce enemy attack bonuses in Heart of Fury Mode
-33. Reduce enemy saving throw bonuses in Heart of Fury Mode
-34. Weaken allied summoned creatures in Heart of Fury Mode
-35. Have the party start with experience in Heart of Fury Mode
-36. Reduce the delay between sneak attacks
-37. Increase the level cap
-38. Always learn spells from scrolls successfully
-39. Add attacks of opportunity to the game
-40. Change the way ability scores are assigned at character creation
-41. Add more traps
-42. Add key bindings for automating buffing
+6. Add PnP Wizard Spell Learning and Bard/Sorcerer Spell Replacement systems
+7. Item Revisions
+8. Creature Revisions
+9. Better XP Progression
+10. More Interesting Alternative to the Palisade Quests
+11. Add Additional Ways to Progress Through Certain Areas
+12. Faster Wandering Village
+13. Faster Dragon's Eye
+14. Shorten the Dragon's Eye time loop questline to a single battle
+15. Add more scrolls to the game
+16. Revised Creature Immunities
+17. More Accurate Saving Throws for Enemies
+18. Revise Critical Hit Immunity
+19. Better Racial Enemies for Rangers
+20. Cosmetic Tweaks
+21. More Persuasion Options
+22. NPC Core
+23. NPCs start with experience
+24. New GUI
+25. Looping Main Theme
+26. Revised Battle Square
+27. Minor Damage Resistance for Armor and Shields
+28. Race Revisions
+29. Revise level adjustment/ECL
+30. Enemies give the same amount of experience regardless of the party's level
+31. Adjust encounter level-scaling
+32. Reduce enemy HP bonuses in Heart of Fury Mode
+33. Reduce enemy attack bonuses in Heart of Fury Mode
+34. Reduce enemy saving throw bonuses in Heart of Fury Mode
+35. Weaken allied summoned creatures in Heart of Fury Mode
+36. Have the party start with experience in Heart of Fury Mode
+37. Reduce the delay between sneak attacks
+38. Increase the level cap
+39. Always learn spells from scrolls successfully
+40. Add attacks of opportunity to the game
+41. Change the way ability scores are assigned at character creation
+42. Add more traps
+43. Add key bindings for automating buffing

 --IWD2EE Core--

 The core component must be installed for any other component to be installed.
 It includes various quality of life changes.

 * Load times are much faster.
 * IWD2EE includes built-in widescreen compatibility, making the Widescreen Mod unnecessary.
 DO NOT INSTALL THE WIDESCREEN MOD WITH IWD2EE; IT WILL CRASH THE GAME.
 When you start IWD2EE, a menu opens that lets you set the game to a higher resolution.
 Note that higher resolution settings do not apply to menus; they only apply when you load a save game.
-You should play at 600p or 768p height to make the in-game UI take up the full height of your screen, and to keep the text somewhat readable.
-For 21:9 and other ultrawide displays, you can set a custom resolution (like 1835x768 or 1433x600) in the ddraw.ini file at the [iwd2] section.
 * IWD2EE includes a ddraw fix unless you already had one installed.
 This should improve performance.
 * Scrolling the screen should be smoother on some devices.
 * It is possible to scroll with the middle mouse button.